ibm-cloud-docs/EventStreams/monitoring.md

 ### Instance utilization
 {: #ibm_eventstreams_instance_utilization}

 Instance utilization.
-0 indicates an utilization of under 80%, 1 indicates an utilization of over 80% and under 95%, and 2 indicates an utilization of over 95%.
+* 0 indicates an utilization of under 80%
+* 1 indicates an utilization of over 80% and under 95%
+* 2 indicates an utilization of over 95%

 | Metadata | Description |
 |----------|-------------|